-Brewing beer isn’t that hard.
-All you need is a good kit to get you started—one that has, for starters, a funnel, stopper, airlock, tubing and thermometer.
+Brewing beer doesn’t have to be hard.
+All you need is a good kit to get you started—one that has a funnel, stopper, airlock, tubing and thermometer.
 One tool that’s often lacking from these kits, however, is a bottle capper, which is integral for sealing and distributing your homemade brew.

-However you choose to use them, if you’re looking to bottle beer, you’ll obviously need the bottles themselves—plus caps—as well.
-Some bottle cappers come with these as part of a package, but for those that don’t, make sure you’re not picking a bottle with caps that will be too large or too small for your clamp to accommodate.
-Here, four of the best on Amazon.
+If you’re hoping to bottle your own brew, you’ll need the bottles and caps as well.
+Some bottle cappers come with these as part of a package, but for those that don’t, make sure you pick bottles and caps that will fit your clamp.
+Here, four of the best bottle cappers on Amazon.

 1. Aipasi Tech Manual Bottle Capper Tool